DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Navigation/Tabs/Descriptions/Navigation-Tabs-ScrollMode.md

-Use the [ScrollMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTabs.ScrollMode) property to specify how users navigate between tabs when they do not fit the container’s width.
+Use the [ScrollMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTabs.ScrollMode) property to specify how users navigate between tabs when they do not fit the container's width.
 The following modes are available: